Jegp/jepedersen.dk/posts/202103_unreasonable_effectiveness.md

 domains such as image, 3d-space, language, audio and many others [@Bronstein_Bruna_Cohen_Velickovic_2021].

-But many also believe there is much more to it than structure preservation [@Saxe_Nelli_Summerfield_2021].
+This is obviously relevant for classifying and masking cats, but what about everything else "AI"?
 What about other types of intelligence like bodily intelligences, causal reasoning (what is the *source* of the structure), abstract thinking, and so on?
 Is that all a matter of preserving mapping?

-The answer to that question is outside the scope of this essay, and will probably cash in a Nobel prize to whoever is able to answer it.
-What *can* be said, though, is that deep networks remains unproven in tasks that do not directly involve symmetry or equivariance.
+Maybe.
+We do not know [@Saxe_Nelli_Summerfield_2021].
+Please find out.

 <figure>
 <img src="ai_pop.png" style="width: 80%;"/>